Bushman royal marriage

-Psychological growth also occurs as a series of separate episodes or steps which are not obviously linked, except in analysis by a therapist.
+Psychological growth also occurs as a series of separate episodes or steps which are not obviously linked except, perhaps, in analysis.
 A therapist traces an overall arc in development though development itself does not occur as a linear process.

-While Bushman myth did not specify the sequence of these episodes, sequence was implicit since Bushmen knew it in their own lives (first they were single, then pursued by a girl, then married, then married life followed.)
+While Bushman myth tended not to specify the sequence of these episodes, sequence was implicit since Bushmen knew it in their own lives (first they were single, then pursued by a girl, then married, then married life followed.)

 In order to trace an overall arc, my interpretation follows the sequence Orpen assumed.
 Thus the interpretation had already begun when Orpen transcribed this story.
-You may feel that I am imposing too much but any interpretation involves the imposition of order upon less ordered components.
+Perhaps I am imposing too much but any interpretation involves the imposition of order upon less ordered components.
 The best we can do is make explicit our assumptions.

 The royal marriage

-Though this tale was created by hunter-gatherers it explores a subtle psychological issue, the royal marriage, which, if realized, enlivens the personality.
+I argue that this tale explores a subtle psychological issue, the royal marriage, which, if realized, enlivens the personality.
 Realization takes different forms.